TWBug/GoldCardHenge/content/faq/if-my-gold-card-has-expired-but-i-want-to-stay-in-taiwan-for-a-short-period-of-time-aside-from-the-gold-card-what-are-my-other-options.en.md

 ---
-title: If my Gold Card has expired, but I want to stay in Taiwan for a short period of time, aside from the Gold Card, what are my other options?
+title: If my Gold Card is expiring soon, but I want to stay in Taiwan for a short period of time, aside from the Gold Card, what are my other options?
 draft: false
 tags:
   - APRC